 1. What are the benefits of Mutual Funds?

-Investment in mutual funds is considered one of the best investment decisions for an ordinary investor looking to book capital gains in future.
-Also, since they have a long-term horizon of 5-15 years with guaranteed financial security, mutual fund transferability is an important process.
+Investing in mutual funds is considered one of the best investment decisions for an ordinary investor looking to book capital gains in future.
+Also, since they have a long-term horizon of 5-15 years with guaranteed financial security, mutual fund transferability is a necessary process.

 We shall explore the feasibility and technicalities associated with gifting or transferring mutual funds to another owner.